-A final report of 15-20 pages will be due at the conclusion of the semester, by 5 p.m. on Tuesday, May 10.
+A final report of 15-20 pages will be due at the conclusion of the semester, by 5 p.m. on THURSDAY, MAY 9, via email (please keep a copy in case of transmittal issues).
 This should be an expansion of the midterm report, adding a critical dimension that draws on our class readings and discussions.
 These reports should detail a particular post-conflict context and interventions, and provide a critical discussion of successes, failures, and future directions for programming.
 We will be discussing details and possibilities for this assignment in much greater detail in class.